QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.3 The Quantum Lottery

-1. The photon wave equation describes how it spreads through both slits.
+1. The photon wave spreads through both slits.

-2. The wave then interferes with itself at the screen, to give a net amplitude at many points.
+2. It then interferes with itself to give a net strength at many screen points.

-3. This amplitude squared is the probability the photon will physically hit at each point.
+3. This strength squared is the photon’s probability to hit each point.

-4. Where the photon actually hits is then randomly chosen from all the probabilities.
+4. Where it actually hits is then randomly chosen from these probabilities.

 5. The result is the interference pattern seen.

-The photon wave spreads through both slits, then its positive or negative amplitudes combine at the screen to predict its probability to hit at each point.
-A random value between zero and one then decides the point where it actually hits, which no physical history can predict.
+After the photon wave spreads through both slits, its positive or negative amplitudes combine at the screen to give a net strength, whose square predicts its probability to hit at each point.
+A random value between zero and one then decides where it actually hits, which no physical history can predict.

-A processing wave reaching a screen is expected to overload it at many points.
-If they then reboot and request a process restart, the server response will be either:
+A processing wave reaching a screen made of matter will overload it at many points.
+They will then reboot, to request a server restart, so the server response will be either:

 1. Access.
-The server restarts its processing at that point, so it no longer supports other points of the wave, which collapses it.
+The server accepts the request to restart at that point, so it no longer supports the rest of the wave, which collapses.
 This then is a physical event at that point.
 OR,

 2. No access.
-The server doesn’t respond that cycle, as it is busy elsewhere, so the point drops the process and carries on.
+The server doesn’t respond that cycle as it is busy elsewhere, so the point just carries on.
 This then was a potential physical event that didn’t happen.

-Quantum collapse is then random to us because it is a winner takes all lottery run by a server we can’t observe.
-When many points reboot, the first to access a server restart locks out the others to win the prize of being the photon, leaving other instances to wither on the grid.
+Quantum collapse is then random to us because it is a winner takes all lottery run by a server outside our domain.
+When many points reboot, the first one to access a server restart wins the prize of being the photon, leaving the rest of the wave to wither on the grid.
 What decides which point wins this lottery?
-This model expects the points with more server access to win more.
+It is expected that those points that access the server more are more likely to restart it.

-Why then is the photon’s probability to hit its wave amplitude squared?
-Light is a sine wave, so its amplitude squared is its power, which increases server access for a processing wave.
-If positive and negative amplitudes cancel at the server, a photon wave gets more server access where it is stronger, so it restarts there more often.
-The probabilities to hit of quantum mechanics are then based on the wave amplitude squared because a wave’s power decides its access to the server that restarts the photon at a point in a physical event.
-The strange mechanics of quantum theory are then sensible if a photon is a processing wave.
+According to quantum theory, a photon wave’s probability to hit a point depends on its strength at that point squared.
+Light is a sine wave, so its amplitude squared is its power, which for a processing wave, requires more server access.
+If positive and negative amplitudes cancel at the server, the net power of a wave decides the number of instructions needed, and hence server access.
+It follows that points where teh wave has more power will access the server more and so are more likely to restart it.
+The probabilities to hit of quantum theory are then based on the net amplitude squared because for a processing wave, that power decides access to the server that restarts it in a physical event.
+The strange mechanics of quantum theory become sensible if a photon is a processing wave!

-To recap, photon instances overload many screen points, but where it actually restarts depends on server access that is to us random, as quantum mechanics says.
+To recap, photon instances overload many screen points but which one actually restarts the wave depends on server access that is to us unknown, i.e. random.
 Even so, the amplitude squared of the wave predicts its probability to hit at each point because that defines access to the server that restarts the photon.
 The two-slit experiment can now be described in processing terms as follows:

 a.
-The photon processing wave spreads instances through both slits.
+The photon wave spreads instances through both slits.

 b.
 Instances that reach the same screen point by different paths interfere.

-The mysteries of Young’s experiment, discussed earlier (3.1.3), are now resolved.
-How can one photon go through two slits but still arrive at one screen point?
-A particle can’t do this but a processing wave can spread on a network and still restart at a point.
+The mysteries of Young’s experiment (3.1.3) are now resolved.
+How can a photon go through two slits but still arrive at one screen point?
+A particle can’t do this, but a processing wave spreading on a network can restart at a point.
 How can sending one photon at a time through two slits still produce an interference pattern?
-Again, one particle can’t go through two slits, or interfere with itself, but a processing wave can.
+Again, one particle can’t go through two slits or interfere with itself, but a processing wave can.
 Why then does light come in little photon packets, as Einstein showed?
-Physical waves don’t come in little packets but processing needs a fundamental process, and that is a photon.
-Why doesn’t the photon wave smear over a screen as a wave should?
-A physical wave doesn’t hit at a point, but a fundamental process with one server has to restart at one point.
+Physical waves don’t come in packets but processing needs a fundamental process, and that is a photon.
+Why doesn’t the photon wave smear over a screen as a wave would?
+A physical wave doesn’t hit at a point, but one process with one server has to restart at one point.

-If a detector is put in one of the two slits of Young’s experiment, it only fires half the time, but that isn’t because half the photons go through each slit.
-Photon instances always go through both slits, but the detector only wins the quantum lottery for server access half the time, because the rest of the time, the server is attending to instances in the other slit.
+A detector put in one of the two slits only fires half the time, but it isn’t because half the photons go through each slit.
+Photon instances always go through both slits, but the detector only wins the quantum lottery for server access half the time, as the server is attending to instances in the other slit the rest of the time.
 Likewise, detectors in both slits fire equally often, but it isn’t because photon particles choose between the slits equally.
-Again, each photon always takes both slits but can only restart in one, as decided by a server that attends equally to all its instances.
+Again, each photon always takes both slits but it can only restart in one, as decided by a server that attends equally to all its instances.

 a.
-Does a photon go through both slits at once?
+Does one photon go through both slits at once?
 Yes, photon instances go through both slits.

 b.
-Does it arrive at one screen point?
+Does it hit the screen at one point?
 Yes, the photon process restarts at one screen point.

 c.
 Did it take a particular path?
-Yes, the instance that caused the restart took a specific path.
+Yes, the instance that restarted the photon took a specific path.

 d.
 Did it also take all other possible paths?
 Yes, other instances, now disbanded, took every path.

-The next section addresses a mystery of light that has baffled scientists for centuries, namely how it travels.
+Another mystery of light that has baffled scientists for centuries is how it travels.

 Next